 Ms. Flynn was appointed Chief Financial Officer in October 2016.
 Ms. Flynn joined Falcon in September 2014 as Group Financial Controller with responsibility for the Group's Dublin, Hungarian and Australian finance and commercial functions.
-She joined Falcon following over three years in a managerial role with Adobe Systems Inc. Prior to Adobe, Anne worked with PwC Dublin and PwC New York for six years.
+She had previously held a finance managerial role with Adobe Systems Inc for a period of over three years.
+Prior to Adobe, Anne worked for PwC Dublin and PwC New York for six years.
 Ms Flynn is a Fellow of the Institute of Chartered Accountants Ireland.